alexander-digett/digett/src/pages/insights/review-acquia-webinar-profiting-drupal-powered-semantics.md

 title: 'Review: Acquia Webinar on Profiting from Drupal-Powered Semantics'
 templateKey: blog-post
 date: 2012-02-22T15:48:51.000Z
+category:
-category: Drupal, SEM and SEO, Strategy
+  -Drupal, SEM and SEO, Strategy
 alias: review-acquia-webinar-profiting-drupal-powered-semantics
 summary: >
  Back in June of last year when Google, Bing and Yahoo! introduced Schema.org I wrote about how it would be a game changer for the semantic web.
 The problem was that it was difficult at best to implement semantic vocabulary on a website, even in Drupal 7.
 But that has all changed now.